harttle/nodejs-log-server/README.md

 # Retrieve logs of all levels with ID `foo`
 GET /get/foo?level=error

-# Retrieve logs from all modules
+# Retrieve logs from all IDs
 GET /get?level=error

 # Delete logs with ID `foo`